Aaron Schlossberg: Trump-Supporting Lawyer Who Went On Racist Rant Has Reportedly Harassed Others In New York

 — NBC News (@NBCNews) May 17, 2018

 And this may not be the first time that Aaron Schlossberg has targeted people in New York.
-Activist and writer Shaun King reported on Thursday that there have been 13 other reports of Schlossberg harassing other people in the last three years.
+Activist and writer Shaun King reported on Thursday that there have been 13 other reports of Schlossberg harassing people in the last three years.

 I've now received 13 reports of people being targeted & harassed by Attorney Aaron Schlossberg throughout New York City from 2015 until this week.
 Many took videos and posted them at the time.